 The social work field is one of the most diverse employment sectors for today’s job seekers, offering a variety of career opportunities for those with the right educational backgrounds and work experiences.
 Social workers play a key role in improving the quality of life for people of all ages, genders, cultural heritages and economic statuses, with a particular focus on underserved communities.
-They advocate on behalf of individuals and groups, provide hands-on mental health counseling and help people solve problems that impact their health and well-being.
+They advocate on behalf of individuals and groups, provide hands-on mental health counseling, and help people solve problems that impact their health and well-being.

 Students and established professionals may wonder what you can do with a social work degree besides social work.
-Many of the competencies gained through social work degrees can be applied in other areas, from human resources to health education and beyond.
-Those who have earned a master’s degree in social work and have at least some real-world experience in the field tend to have more options to choose from.
+Many of the competencies gained through a social work education can be applied to other areas, from human resources to health education and beyond.
+Those who have earned a master’s degree in social work and have some real-world experience in the field tend to have more career options to choose from.
 This is because advanced degrees offer a strong foundation in social work practice and opportunities to develop abilities that span multiple disciplines.

 How Social Work Degrees Can Prepare You for Alternative Careers

 Although every social work degree program is structured differently, many programs offer courses that align with other professions and areas of study, including psychology, public health, education and business.
 For example, clinical social workers typically learn about mental illness, substance abuse and treatment planning as part of their core curriculum.
 These focus areas are essential to human services jobs where social workers provide hands-on mental health counseling or advocate on behalf of their clients.
 Other key skills and competencies students can develop in a social work degree program include the following.